Playmaking for Girls is an innovative theatre outreach program that empowers with-hope teen girls in the Metro Atlanta area.

-The Playmaking for Girls program offers a continuum of service through four main components:
+The Playmaking for Girls program offers a continuum of services through four main components: